papicella/conftest-snyk-demos/README.md

 - Run it as follows

-_Note: Here we specify the REGO policy file we wish to use_
+_Note: Here we specify the Rego policy file we wish to use_

 ```shell
 $ snyk test --json ./snyk-boot-web | conftest test --policy=./policy/exploit-and-severity-count-test.rego -